bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

 Hey everybody, congratulations on finishing the Interactivity with JavaScript course.
-I hope you\'re really proud of what you\'ve done so far, and excited to keep learning more.
+I hope you&apos;re really proud of what you&apos;ve done so far, and excited to keep learning more.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 276. congratulations (163) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->